mastersign/Mastersign.Expressions/docs/README.md

 Mastersign.Expressions comes with a set of predefined functions for math, string manipulation and regular expressions.
 For detailed description, see [Packages](Packages.md).

+The evaluation context can be configured to ignore the case of operator keywords, literal keywords, variables, parameters, and function names.

 ## Expression Examples

 * `1 + 2`